ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-2.md

 ![alt-text-2](pictures/02_project_source_file_view.png "Project Source Files view of Android project.")

 Unfold the file structure as indicated in the picture and double click on the *native-lib.cpp* file to open it.
-This file contains the implementation of several most common memory safety bugs.
+This file contains the implementation of several of the most common memory safety bugs.
 For example, the function below implements a common case that tries to access an array element after the array has been freed.

 ```